janbuecker/shopware-cli/content/_index.md

 ---
-description: A CLI which contains handy helpful commands for daily Shopware tasks
+title: A CLI which contains handy helpful commands for daily Shopware tasks
 ---

 # Shopware CLI